rrajann/HexagonMaze/README.md

 # HexagonMaze

-This was a project for one of my Computer Science courses, Algorithms and Data Strucutures.
+This was a project for one of my Computer Science courses: Algorithms and Data Strucutures.

 ## Structure
 The main idea of the HexagonMaze is to first create a Hexagon grid composed of only hexagons.
 The hexagon's locations are dictated through hex coordinates, which are based on the q and r plane.
 Given the origin being the center of the hexagon grid, the q plane crosses from NW to SE of the origin, while the r plane crosses from W to E of the origin.
 Each hexagon has 6 possible neighbours: N, NW, NE, S, SW, SE.
 For hexagons that are on the edge of the grid, some of their neighbours with be null.
 Similiarly, each hexagon can also have 6 possible links, which indicates a path between the two hexagons.